Krakabek/Aquamarine/README.md

 Script looks for elements with ``data-aquamarine`` attribute and matches value of the attribute with color model parameter.
 You should use this attribute on ``type="range"`` and ``type="text"`` inputs.

 Allowed ``data-aqumarine`` values

 	data-aquamarine="hex"

 	data-aquamarine="rgb-r"

 	data-aquamarine="rgb-g"

 	data-aquamarine="rgb-b"

 	data-aquamarine="hsl-h"

 	data-aquamarine="hsl-s"

 	data-aquamarine="hsl-l"

 	data-aquamarine="hsv-h"

 	data-aquamarine="hsv-s"

 	data-aquamarine="hsv-v"

 Don't forget to set ``min`` and ``max`` attributes, even on ``type="text"`` elements

+## Alpha
+Alpha channels will be supported in future

 ## Browser support
 Latest Chrome, Safari, Firefox, IE10+